Budgeting & Forecasting

 Notes

-A reporting group cannot be used to update an account that is referenced within the reporting group.
-If this is attempted, you’ll get an error like this when the SPW is posted.
+• A reporting group cannot be used to update an account that is referenced within the reporting group.
+If this is attempted, you’ll get a "Circularity" error when the SPW is posted.
 This error must be corrected before the global SPW can be posted.

 Modeling with SPWs (Video)